Pyro Lab / online firework simulator

 Online firework simulator for quick virtual fireworks

-Launch fireworks in your browser, create short text fireworks, and switch between chemistry-inspired flame colors such as sodium yellow, barium green, copper blue-green, and strontium red.
+Launch fireworks in your browser, run quick show scenes, and switch between chemistry-inspired flame colors such as sodium yellow, barium green, copper blue-green, and strontium red.

 • No download or account is required; the simulator runs directly in the browser.

-• The full simulator includes sound, fullscreen mode, text fireworks, finale bursts, and performance controls.
+• The full simulator includes sound, fullscreen mode, scene presets, finale bursts, and performance controls.

 Preview canvas